Key Steps to Securing Your Digital Identity

 Action 2: Overhaul passwords and update account security

 In line with implementing a VPN, now is the time to change every single account password to a new, complex replacement.
-If you’re not convinced, consider this: you need to treat your personal credentials like an asset — every account becomes like a safe or a debit card PIN, hence making every single one high-level and unique.
-Even though this is a mind-numbing task, it pays off when you remember the 2019 Google study that found 65 per cent of people reuse passwords and there are billions off passwords for sale on the dark web.
+If you’re not convinced, consider this: you need to treat your credentials like an asset — every account becomes like a safe or a debit card PIN, hence making every single one high-level and unique.
+Even though this is a mind-numbing task, it pays off when you remember the 2019 Google study that found 65 percent of people reuse passwords and there are billions of passwords for sale on the dark web.
 Poor password hygiene in the form of weak or reused credentials tends to end badly.
 Thankfully one option that can streamline your password replacement journey is a Password Manager.
 Much like an investment in a VPN, Password Managers are designed to integrate with your devices and strengthen cybersecurity.
 While many companies now build in Password Managers, such as Apple Keychain, and there are free services on the market, paid options do tend to offer more robust features.

-Paid benefits — including encrypting data, auto-creating complex passwords, flagging reused passwords, two-factor authentication, and extension options across devices — do serve to be a sound choice for the privilege of your personal security.
+Paid benefits — including encrypting data, auto-creating complex passwords, flagging reused passwords, two-factor authentication, and extension options across devices — do serve to be a sound choice for the privilege of your security.
 Bitwarden or 1Password are two high-level products for an annual or monthly fee.

-Despite how cumbersome the transition and password-updating process is, it’s still preferable to the costs of a data breach plus a Password Manager actually makes tracking digital identities somewhat effortless once completely in place.
+Despite how cumbersome the transition and password-updating process is, it’s still preferable to the costs of a data breach plus a Password Manager makes tracking digital identities somewhat effortless once completely in place.
 Don’t forget to update your passwords for your home wifi network which includes any smart devices; Internet of Things devices are quickly becoming a network backdoor and these need to be secured with as much attention as any other account.

-Action 3: Lock down identifying visuals
+Action 3: Lockdown identifying visuals

 Identifiable personal data is one of the most precarious parts of 21st-century life.
 In 2022, cybercrime takes all different forms and for individuals, identity theft and being impersonated for extortion are very real threats.
 Social media makes people especially vulnerable because of the readily available trove of images, videos, and information that can be used for identification and impersonation.
-Exploitation is very easy when your loved ones can be doxed via someone pretending to be you.
-Information like a birth date and your parents’ names can also be gleaned from social media accounts — two key security points for many secondary accounts — and from there it’s a seamless way for hackers to gain access to your other digital identities.
+Exploitation is very easy when your loved ones can be doxed by someone pretending to be you.
+Information like a birth date and your parents’ names can also be gleaned from social media accounts — two key security points for many secondary accounts — and there it’s a seamless way for hackers to gain access to your other digital identities.
 It’s therefore necessary to start to eliminate visual identifiers from your social media accounts while also transitioning all of them to private settings.
 Start with changing all profile pictures to an unidentifiable image — it shouldn’t show your face at all, even in a side profile.

 At the same time, you should delete any photos of yourself currently published on your social media pages and disable settings that allow you to be tagged by friends and family.
 The goal is to wipe visual records of you from your accounts so it’s much harder for a cybercriminal to take your images and impersonate you.
 Remember that video is just as risky due to voice cloning technology and people are already being extorted through incredibly realistic deep fakes